Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: EXPERIMENTS

 \subsubsection{AVA}

-AVA is a large-scale database for image aesthetics analysis, which contains over 250,000 color images.
-All images are collected from www.DPChanllenge.com.
-The aesthetic assessment is given by 78 $\sim$ 549 individuals, each of the voters chooses a score from 1 to 10.
-AVA also provides semantic information, each image has 0 $\sim$ 2 semantic labels, and belongs to a specific challenge theme.
+AVA is a large-scale database for image aesthetic quality analysis and contains over 250,000 color images.
+All images are collected from \url{www.DPChallenge.com}.
+The aesthetic assessment is given by 78 $\sim$ 549 individuals, and each of the voters chooses a score from 1 to 10.
+Each image belongs to one theme and there are 1,397 themes.
+The theme labels are provided in the dataset from the file ``Challenges.txt''.
+The dataset also provides other two types of annotations.
+The first is photographic style annotation, which is a sampled and merged subset of different themes and only covers a small part of the images.
+The second is semantic annotation.
+There are 66 different labels and each image contains at most two labels.
+As explained in Section~\ref{section3c}, semantic annotation and themes are different concepts.
 We follow the standard dataset partition as in \cite{murray2012ava}.
+There are approximately 19,817 images for testing.
+For the other images, we use 230,000 images for training and the remaining 4404 images for validation.
+The aesthetic annotations, semantic labels, and challenge themes can be found at \url{https://github.com/mtobeiyf/ava_downloader/}.